 - 6 large hardboiled eggs, peeled and dyed for 1 minute

 - 2 tablespoons finely chopped chives (or green onions)

 - 1 baby carrot, cut into 6 small triangles

 - 6 black olives, sliced thinly

 - Cut the top third of each egg white off making a jagged line.
 Remove yolks and mash with a fork.
-Combine yolks with lemon juice, mustard, soy sauce, and pepper in a bowl; gradually add oil, stirring well with a whisk until oil is incorporated.
+Combine yolks with lemon juice, mustard, soy sauce, and pepper in a bowl.
 Stir in yogurt.
-Add water chestnuts, chives and sesame seeds; stir gently.
+Add chives; stir gently.

 - To assemble egg chicks, place the yolk mixture in a zip-top bag and cut a whole in one end to make a piping bag.
 Squeeze the yolk mixture into the ‘bottom’ egg white, top with the remaining egg white top – leaving room for the chick “face.”
 Place the olive “eyes” and carrot “beak” into the yolk mixture.